GuardianEater/Preprocessor/README.md

   int mMoreData;
 };

-// the name of the file followed by ".meta". for example foo.cpp would need #include <.meta/foo.meta>
+// The name of the file followed by ".meta".
+For example, "foo.cpp" would need "#include <.meta/foo.meta>"
 #include <.meta/main.meta>
 ```
 ### main.cpp